FireSquid6/system-config/README.md

 - hyprland (when on wayland)
 - neovim

-The core flake.nix has many different configurations.
-I started a trend of naming machines after anime girls when I was 14, and have continued that tradition. kotoko - main desktop horikita - laptop megumin - homelab rpi - raspberry pi
+Feel free to poke around and take what you need!
+Everything is fairly well organized.

+The core flake.nix has many different configurations for my different machines.